 While science is lagging in terms of being able to understand how sound heals, there is a growing body of research.
 In general, medical research follows the predominant technology available in hospitals and doctor’s offices, all of which is big business.
 Practitioners need to use insurance codes for everything, and if a new technology or procedure isn’t supported by the payers, it is less likely to be used.
 For a current-day example of medical treatment moving from the margins into the mainstream, consider the transition acupuncture is making within American medicine.

 There are many promising uses of sound for healing beyond the widely used ultrasound technology, but until there is a clear path to revenue for device companies it will be hard to marshall research resources.
 That said, the impact of sound for healing and regulating the body is increasingly clear.
 Given the low cost and low danger of potential side effects, many medical practitioners are championing a combination of sound healing and traditional western treatments.
-We’re looking forward to the continued study and proliferation of sound treatments in the coming years.
+We’re looking forward to the continued study of music for wellness and proliferation of sound treatments in the coming years.

 Want some sound healing of your own?
 Our relaxing music collection has mellow music that can bring your heart rate down and help manage stress.